-Do Local Authorities recognise your diagnosis?
+Do Local Authorities/NHS recognise your diagnosis?

 Our diagnosis is made on recommended international standards such as Diagnostic and Statistical Manual (DSM)-5 or ICD-11 which are followed worldwide.

 We follow robust assessment guidelines which are NICE (National Institute of clinical Excellence) compliant.
 There is no reason why our diagnosis would not be accepted not only in UK but also worldwide.

 We get requests for assessments from all parts of UK.
 We have undertaken assessments for children resident in Bedfordshire, Buckinghamshire, Derbyshire, East Sussex, Kent and Lincolnshire in addition to Hertfordshire without any problems.
 Some of our clinicians have worked across many counties in the UK .

 All our assessments are based on recommended standard or national guidelines such as National Institute of Clinical Excellence (NICE) guidelines.
 During the COVID-19 pandemic we are following Public health England Guidelines for face to face assessments.
 We are following tested online assessment tools as per new protocols in order to provide safe and standardised care.
 Please refer to our COVID-19 safety policy.

 For Autism assessments we may use a combination of assessment tools depending on the presentation of the child or young person.
 These include use of:

 For Autism some of the following assessment tools may be used

 Children’s Communication Checklist-2